 Dark Mode on YouTube has its advantages as well.
 For instance, it will cause less strain on the eyes, especially when using in low-light environments.
 Somewhat similar to Night mode in phones and other apps.
 Go through the list of requirements before you head over to the steps and enable YouTube Dark Mode on Android.

-- The method only works for devices running Android Oreo, Nougat, Marshmallow, and Lollipop.
+- The method works for devices running Android P, Android Oreo, Nougat, Marshmallow, and Lollipop.

 Once you have fulfilled the requirements, go ahead and enable YouTube Dark Mode on Android using the steps below.

 How to Enable YouTube Dark Mode on Android Devices Right Now

 - Make sure that you have the latest version of the YouTube app installed on your Android device.

 - Download ‘YouTubeDarkTheme_XDA.zip‘ file on the PC.

 - Extract the downloaded ZIP file to get ‘YouTubeDarkTheme_XDA.ab‘.

 - Copy the file to C:\adb where the platform tools are present (Refer to the image below).